-The semester I turned 21, I did an internship through the College Program at Walt Disney World and worked at Soarin’ Over California, in Epcot.
+The year I turned 21, I worked at Disney World in Orlando, Florida.
+I did an internship through the College Program at Walt Disney World and worked at Soarin’ Over California, in Epcot.
 Of course, it was magical (and yes, Drinking Around the World is the BEST way to celebrate turning 21).
-I learned all about pointing with two fingers, making Magical Moments, […]
+I […]

 One of the most important people you will meet in your life is your travel companion.
 We didn’t realize we were perfect adventure partners at first.
 We had to find our stride.
 And we found that stride after a diabolical rock, a totaled car, mountain stoners, a broken French Press, and a 10 hour ride in a tow truck.

 If you live in the Bay Area, very weekend is a chance to explore one of California’s many iconic destinations.
 Within a few hours drive from San Francisco at any time of the year there’s beach, forest, mountains, snow, desert… anything your heart desires.
 If you leave Friday night and come back Sunday night, your weekend will feel like a vacation.
 It’s our favorite way to satiate our wanderlust between big trips!